YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

 Summary
 #######

-This example shows how to dynamically include assets (CSS) in the rendered view template of a mojit.
-The assets in this example are included in the rendered default view template and device-specific view templates.
+This example shows how to dynamically include assets (CSS) in the rendered template of a mojit.
+The assets in this example are included in the rendered default template and device-specific templates.

 The following topics will be covered:

 - configuring an application to dynamically include assets
-- using the ``addAssets`` method in the controller to dynamically add assets to both the rendered default and device-specific view templates
+- using the ``addAssets`` method in the controller to dynamically add assets to both the rendered default and device-specific templates

 Implementation Notes
 ####################

-The screenshot below shows the rendered iPhone view template with dynamically included CSS and JavaScript.
+The screenshot below shows the rendered iPhone template with dynamically included CSS and JavaScript.

 .. image:: images/dynamic_assets.device_specific.preview.gif
    :height: 400px